Autónomo vs Sociedad Limitada (SL): differences, costs, and when to switch

 | IRPF on shareholder salary | - | ~8,600 € (effective rate ~21.5%) |

-Simplified example excluding deductions and SS contributions.
-Actual savings depend on individual circumstances and comunidad autónoma.
+Simplified example, excluding deductions and SS contributions.
+Real savings depend on individual circumstances and the autonomous community.

 - Autónomo: unlimited liability.
-You are personally liable with all your assets (home, savings, vehicles).
-Spain offers the Emprendedor de Responsabilidad Limitada (ERL) status, which can protect your primary residence under certain conditions.
+Personally liable with all assets (home, savings, vehicles).
+The Emprendedor de Responsabilidad Limitada (ERL) status protects the main home under certain conditions.

-- SL: limited liability to the contributed share capital.
-Personal assets of shareholders are protected.
-However, directors can be held liable with personal assets in cases of gross negligence or failure to meet legal obligations.
+- SL: liability limited to share capital contributed.
+The shareholder's personal assets are protected.
+However, directors can be personally liable in cases of serious negligence or failure to meet legal obligations.

-If your activity involves significant financial risks (large contracts, supplier debts, employees), the asset protection of an SL is a major advantage.
+If your activity involves significant financial risks (large contracts, supplier debts, hired employees), the SL's asset protection is a significant advantage.

 Seguridad Social: RETA and autónomo societario